Pakistan and Australia October – November 2025

 The weather holds though a touch colder.
 Back down to Gilgit with an early lunch stop at an un prepossessing spot up a rough road.
 However round the back was a lovely garden.
 We had a good lunch watching a cat play/tease the Magpies with a dead rat it had caught .

 Arrive near Gilgit up a narrow dirt street and in through a small doorway to the headquarters of Karakoram bikers.!
 Slightly surprised that plonk, that was where we left the bikes.
 Taxi to hotel.
 Rupert and I then went to smart Serena Hotel to get ,perhaps, a drink at a bar but no way.
 Even in touristy Gilgit there is no alcohol.
-Supper together at a noisy , busy, place .
+Supper at a noisy , busy, place .

 Friday 24th Oct.